 - 1. PURPOSE.
-This Manual provides detailed requirements and procedures to supplement DOE O 472.1B, PERSONNEL SECURITY ACTIVITIES, which establishes the overall objectives, requirements, and responsibilities for implementation and operation of the Personnel Security Program and the Personnel Security Assurance Program in the Department of Energy (DOE), including the National Nuclear Security Administration (NNSA).
+This Manual provides detailed requirements and procedures to supplement DOE O 472.1B, Personnel Security Activities, which establishes the overall objectives, requirements, and responsibilities for implementation and operation of the Personnel Security Program and the Personnel Security Assurance Program in the Department of Energy (DOE), including the National Nuclear Security Administration (NNSA).
 This Manual addresses only the Personnel Security Program.
 It is intended for use by DOE employees responsible for personnel security activities. - 2.
 CANCELLATION.
-DOE M 472.1-1 of 5-22-98, is canceled. - 3.
+DOE M 472.1-1A, dated 11-16-00, is cancelled. - 3.
 APPLICABILITY. - a.
 DOE Elements.
-This Manual applies to all DOE elements, including the NNSA. - b.
-Contractors.
-The Contractor Requirements Document (Attachment 1 to DOE O 472.1B) establishes Personnel Security Program requirements for DOE contractors, including contractors to the NNSA, and stipulates that specific requirements or guidance may also be issued by the cognizant DOE office; that is, the local Operations, Field, or Naval Reactors Office, or for Headquarters, the Headquarters Operations Division, Office of Safeguards and Security.
-The Contractor Requirements Document is the DOE equivalent of those portions of the National Industrial Security Program Operating Manual, DOD 5220.22M, that address personnel clearances. - 4.
+This Manual applies to all DOE elements, including NNSA. - Contractors.
+The Contractor Requirements Document (DOE O 472.1B, Attachment 1) establishes Personnel Security Program requirements for DOE contractors, including NNSA contractors, and stipulates that specific requirements or guidance may also be issued by the cognizant DOE office; that is, the local operations, field, or Naval Reactors Office, or for Headquarters, the Headquarters Operations Division, Office of Safeguards and Security.
+The Contractor Requirements Document is the DOE equivalent of those portions of the National Industrial Security Program Operating Manual (DoD 5220.22M) that address personnel clearances. - 4.
 DEFINITIONS.
 Definitions of commonly used terms are provided in the Safeguards and Security Glossary of Terms, dated 12-18-95, which is maintained and distributed by the Office of Safeguards and Security. - 5.
 DEVIATIONS.
-Requests for deviations from requirements in this Manual shall be processed in accordance with DOE O 470.1, SAFEGUARDS AND SECURITY PROGRAM.
-Deviations from the requirements and procedures in Title 10, Code of Federal Regulations, Part 710 (10 CFR 710) shall not be approved.
-Waivers of preappointment investigations shall be processed in accordance with Title 5, Code of Federal Regulations, Parts 732 and 736. - 6.
-REFERENCES. - 1.
-DOE O 472.1B, PERSONNEL SECURITY ACTIVITIES, dated 3-24-97.
+Requests for deviations from requirements in this Manual will be processed in accordance with DOE O 470.1, Safeguards and Security Program.
+Deviations from the requirements and procedures in Title 10, Code of Federal Regulations, Part 710 (10 CFR 710) will not be approved.
+Waivers of preappointment investigations will be processed in accordance with 5 CFR 732 and 736. - 6.
+REFERENCES. - a.
+DOE O 472.1B, Personnel Security Activities, dated 3-24-97. - b.
+DOE O 470.1, Safeguards and Security Program, dated 9-28-95, with change 001, dated 6-21-96.

-- 2. DOE O 470.1, SAFEGUARDS AND SECURITY PROGRAM, dated 9-28-95, with change 001, dated 6-21-96. - 3.
-Executive Order 12968, Access to Classified Information, dated 8-2-95. - 4.
-Title 10, Code of Federal Regulations, Part 710, Criteria and Procedures for Determining Eligibility for Access to Classified Matter or Special Nuclear Material, (10 CFR 710). - 5.
-National Industrial Security Program Operating Manual (NISPOM), DoD 5220.22-M, of 1-95. - 7.
+- c.
+Executive Order 12968, Access to Classified Information, dated 8-2-95. - d.
+10 CFR 710, Criteria and Procedures for Determining Eligibility for Access to Classified Matter or Special Nuclear Material. - e.
+National Industrial Security Program Operating Manual (NISPOM), DoD 5220.22-M, dated 1-95. - 7.
 CONTACT.
-Questions should be addressed to the DOE Personnel Security Program Manager, (301) 903-6637, or the DOE senior personnel security official at the cognizant DOE office.
+Questions should be addressed to the DOE Personnel Security Program Manager, 301-903-6637, or the DOE senior personnel security official at the cognizant DOE office.